 Showing versus telling is a balancing act.
 If your editor, teacher, or beta reader drops the “show, don’t tell” dictum on you after reading your manuscript, it probably means you’re telling too often, not that you need to stop telling altogether.
 Bring things into balance, and your story will improve.

 PRO TIP: AutoCrit can help you find opportunities in your manuscript to switch from telling to showing, which helps you find the perfect balance.
-Try AutoCrit free for seven days!
+Get started with a no-cost Free Forever account today!

 An Example of Telling Versus Showing